SubhamKarmakar24/snapshot/README.md

 <br />

-## Set up the development environment:
+## Set up the development environment :

 - Clone this repository into your local drive.
 - Navigate to the directory `snapshot/frontend`.